bancey/Alexa-to-Discord/README.md

 - - - -

 #<a name="Getting-Started"></a>Getting Started
-Firstly you are going to want to make sure you have a [Discord account](https://discordapp.com/) and a [Amazon Developer account](https://developer.amazon.com/), although not neccasary I highly suggest getting a [Heroku account](https://dashboard.heroku.com/apps) as this will allow you to host your code for free without having to mess around with SSL certificated or HTTPS.
+Firstly, you are going to want to make sure you have a [Discord account](https://discordapp.com/) and a [Amazon Developer account](https://developer.amazon.com/), although not necessary, I highly suggest getting a [Heroku account](https://dashboard.heroku.com/apps) as this will allow you to host your code for free without having to mess around with SSL certificated or HTTPS.

 - - - -